History of the Central Intelligence Agency: Guatemala

-The return of the Shah to power, and the impression, cultivated by Allen Dulles that an effective CIA had been able to guide the nation to friendly and stable relations with the west triggered planning for Operation Success, a plan to replace Guatemalan President Jacobo Arbenz with Carlos Armas.
+The return of the Shah to power and the impression, cultivated by Allen Dulles, that an effective CIA had been able to guide the nation to friendly and stable relations with the west triggered planning for Operation Success: a plan to replace Guatemalan President Jacobo Arbenz with Carlos Armas.
 As was typical of CIA operations, the plan was exposed in major newspapers even before they started planning it in detail when the CIA agent liaison to Armas left plans for the coup in his Guatemala City hotel room.
 Operation Success was buoyed by two great strokes of luck.
 When Guatemalan state radio went down for scheduled antenna replacement, the CIA's "Voice of Liberation" radio broadcast moved to replace it.
 Speaker of the House John McCormack called a Czech shipment of weapons bypassing the U.S. arms embargo on Guatemala an "atomic bomb planted in America's backyard."
 Contrary to contemporary claims of the CIA, the shipment would reach Guatemala undetected, but the second stroke of luck would be that the shipment was mostly rusted junk from World War 2.

 Armas struck on June 18th.
-While Armas' offensive was ineffectual, Arbenz was apprehensive about the possibility of future successful attacks, and about being betrayed by his military.
-On June 22 Allen Dulles walked into the Oval Office certain that only drastic measures could unseat Arbenz and salvage the situation.
-In the meeting they said that a filibuster by the chairman of Democrats for Eisenhower, one of Ike's richest, and most generous contributors was their last ditch hope, with a 20% chance of success.
+While Armas' offensive was ineffectual, Arbenz was apprehensive about the possibility of future successful attacks and about being betrayed by his military.
+On June 22, Allen Dulles walked into the Oval Office certain that only drastic measures could unseat Arbenz and salvage the situation.
+In the meeting they said that a filibuster by the chairman of Democrats for Eisenhower, one of Ike's richest and most generous contributors, was their last ditch hope with a 20% chance of success.
 A withdrawal of $150,000 from Riggs Bank purchased three fully armed P-47 Thunderbolts.
-On June 27, after days of the miniature bombing campaign, Arbenz, thinking his forces outmatched, and thinking that his grasp on the military was failing ceded power to Colonel Carlos Diaz.
+On June 27, after days of the miniature bombing campaign, Arbenz, thinking his forces outmatched and that his grasp on the military was failing, ceded power to Colonel Carlos Diaz.
 The CIA orchestrated several transfers of power, ending when the CIA finally placed Castillo Armas in the office of President.